Uninett/Argus/docs/reference/special-incidents.rst

 If it is more than ``last_seen`` + ``heartbeat_frequency`` since the source used the API, the incident is generated.

-If a previously marked source is back, th eincident is automatically closed.
+If a previously marked source is back, the incident is automatically closed.

 Description
 -----------

-"Missing heartbeat from source NAME, dead?"
+"Missing heartbeat from source NAME (TYPE), dead?"

-The NAME is the name of a source, without its type.
+The NAME is the name of a source, while TYPE is the type of that source.

 Default level
 -------------